d-oliveros/isomorphine/README.md

 // Requires the isomorphic API created with 'isomorphine.proxy()' var modelsAPI = require('../models');

-// Use the isomorphic API: Listen for isomorphine's remote procedure calls (RPCs) app.use(modelsAPI.router);
+// Use the isomorphic API: Listen for Isomorphine's remote procedure calls (RPCs) app.use(modelsAPI.router);
 ```